austral/austral.github.io/tutorial/borrowing.md

 principle of least privilege: linear values, in a sense, have "root permissions".
 If you have a linear value, you can destroy it.
 And we don't necessarily want every function that takes a linear value to be able to destroy it.

-All of this is enforced at compile time.
+What we want is a way to treat linear values as though they were free values, within a delineated scope, and we want to do this in a way where we don't lose the safety guarantees of linear types.

 # References

+A **reference** is a `Free` pointer to a `Linear` or `Free` value.
+References have a number of restrictions that preserve the linearity guarantees.
 There are two kinds of references:

 - **Read references** allow you to read data from a linear value.
 - **Read-write** or **mutable** references allow you to read from and write to a